 There are also some other luggage storage kiosks along the city’s waterfront where local travel agents offer to look after your luggage for a few hours or more, while you are waiting for connecting transport options.

-Prices range from 2 Euro for 2 hours storage to 6 Euro for 24 hrs storage per medium-size bag or suitcase.
+Prices range from 2 Euro for 2 hours of storage to 6 Euro for 24 hrs storage per medium-sized bag or suitcase.